-Course Number:HIST 1378HInstructor:GuentherInstructional Mode:SynchronousThree sections are available:
+Course Number:HIST 1378HInstructor:HaalaInstructional Mode:Face-to-FaceThree sections are available:

-Class Number: 14825
+Class Number: 14641

-Days and Times: MWF 10:00 AM-11:00 AM
+Days and Times: MW 4:00 PM-5:30 PM

-Class Number: 24613
+Class Number: 19888

-Days and Times: MWF 11:00 AM-12:00 PM
+Days and Times: TTh 8:30 AM-10:00 AM

-Class Number: 20402
+Class Number: 17462

-Days and Times: MW 2:30 PM-4:00 PM
+Days and Times: TTh 10:00 AM-11:30 AM

 This course examines the history of the United States (as a political entity) and the American nation (as a sociocultural invention and work-in-progress) from the post-Civil War era to the present.
-Because history is not merely the study of facts and dates, students will explore the wide-ranging debates surrounding key issues, as well as Americans' responses to the important political, social, and economic developments of their time.
+Because history is not merely the study of facts and dates, students will explore the wide-ranging debates surrounding key issues, as well as Americans' responses to important political, social, and economic developments of their time.
 In this way, it will become evident that the study of the past is not static but is constantly being reshaped by alternative perspectives.
-Alongside several relevant monographs, students will analyze a variety of primary sources- written texts, photographs, paintings, posters- and will explore and debate their meanings through classroom discussions, exams, essays, and self-made creative projects.
+Students will analyze a variety of primary sources- written texts, photographs, films, and archival materials- and will explore and debate their meanings through classroom discussions, exams, essays, and self-directed projects.